 *Refer to "Critical Information" for more details.

-Scope must cover:
+Scope of work can cover:

 Those who do not need to be certified are:

-- Members/ specialists in the consultancy team who are not providing management consultancy services, but are performing dedicated functions, such as market research, audit, fieldwork, design/ artwork, equipment installation, and drafting of legal agreements.
+- Members/ specialists in the consultancy team who are not providing management consultancy services, but are performing dedicated functions, such as market research, audit, fieldwork, design/ artwork, equipment installation, and drafting of legal agreements;

 - Consultants offering technical advice and expertise in the development of new technology, and solutions vendors.